Animated snow GIF from ARG! Cartoon Animation

 The tape continues at 3:59PM.
 At "98:24", Walter Cronkite is chipmunky during his commentary, so he gets cut off and they play him over again.
 At 6PM ("120:47"), the Christmas edition of "The World Tonight" starts.
 At 7PM ("180:44"), someone is substituting for - Lowell Thomas?!?
 It's not very well-known that Lowell had a radio newscast of some form or other going on until 1976!
 At 7:54 ("234:50"), we get a present in the form of a Christmas basketball game!
 The Atlanta Hawks face the home-town Washington Bullets.

-Download of this complete side of the tape (268MB)
+Download of this complete part of the tape (268MB)

 Ski Shop "Tanner Total Sound Library" 3022, 1976 Download(411KB)